Zakaria Zouggary: GLORY

 Zouggary made his Glory debut against Yetkin Özkul at Glory 41: Holland on May 20, 2017.
 He won the fight by unanimous decision.
 Zouggary next faced Massaro Glunder at Glory 45: Amsterdam on September 30, 2017.
 He once again won by unanimous decision.
 His two-fight winning streak with the promotion was stopped by Petpanomrung Kiatmuu9 at Glory 49: Rotterdam on December 9, 2017, who beat him by a third-round knockout.

 Zouggary faced Aleksei Ulianov at Glory 59: Amsterdam on September 29, 2018.
 He lost the fight by unanimous decision.
 After suffering his second promotional loss, Zouggary was booked to face Abdellah Ezbiri at Glory 70: Lyon on October 26, 2019.
 He won the fight by a first-round knockout.
 Zouggary faced Asa Ten Pow at Glory Collision 2 on December 21, 2019.
 He won the fight by unanimous decision.

 Zouggary wax expected to face the former RISE Lightweight champion Kento Haraguchi at Rise World Series / Shootboxing-Kings on December 25, 2022.
 On November 24, it was announced that Zouggary had withdrawn from the fight with an undisclosed injury and would be replaced by the former Glory Featherweight champion Serhiy Adamchuk.

+Zouggary faced the one-time RISE Lightweight champion Taiju Shiratori at RISE WORLD SERIES 2023 Final Round on December 16, 2023.
+He lost the fight by a third-round knockout.